TKazer/Dwm/README.md

 # Dwm
-Surport all version of system.
+Surport all versions of system.